Are EV electricity plans worth it?

 EV plan costs in NSW – Ausgrid network

-Annual cost as calculated by WATTever for a 3913kWh/year benchmark household on Time of Use tariff (EA025) in Ausgrid network (NSW) PLUS additional usage cost of charging EV as at 21.11.2023.
-All assumptions outlined in the article including 80% of EV charging from home.
-Plans and costs change so make sure to compare the latest offers on WATTever.com.au
+Annual cost as calculated by WATTever for a 3900kWh/year benchmark household on Time of Use tariff (EA025) in Ausgrid network (NSW) PLUS additional usage cost of charging EV as of 28.3.2025.
+All assumptions outlined in the article including, 80% of EV charging from home.
+Plans and costs change, so make sure to compare the latest offers on WATTever.com.au

 EV plan costs in SE Queensland – Energex network

-Annual cost as calculated by WATTever for a 4611kWh/year benchmark household on Time of Use tariff (8900) in Energex network (SE QLD) PLUS additional usage cost of charging EV as at 21.11.2023.
-All assumptions outlined in the article including 80% of EV charging from home.
-Plans and costs change so make sure to compare the latest offers on WATTever.com.au
+Annual cost as calculated by WATTever for a 4000kWh/year benchmark household on the standard 7 day Time of Use tariff in CitiPower network (Victoria) PLUS additional usage cost of charging EV as of 28.3.2025.
+All assumptions outlined in the article, including 80% of EV charging from home.
+Plans and costs change, so make sure to compare the latest offers on WATTever.com.au

 EV plan costs in Victoria